ironhack-labs/lab-javascript-functions-and-arrays/README.md

 ```

 ## Bonus Quest

+Don't focuse on the test for this exercise.
+It's just to help you beggin.

 In the 20×20 grid below; What is the greatest product of four adjacent numbers in the same direction (up, down, left, right)?